Sándor Csányi (banker): Career

-He is the owner of PICK Szeged Handball Club.
-He is the Honorary Vice President of the International Judo Federation.
+He is the owner of Pick Szeged Handball Club.
+He is the Honorary President of the International Judo Federation.

-He maintained personal friendships with leading politicians, such as then Minister of Finance, later Prime Minister Péter Medgyessy and Prime Minister Viktor Orbán.
-His net worth is estimated at over US$1.33 billion.
+He maintained personal friendships with leading politicians, such as then Minister of Finance, later Prime Minister Péter Medgyessy and former Prime Minister Viktor Orbán.

 Together with other rich people of the country, he was implicated with the leaked documents Panama Papers in 2016.
 He justified his connection with the argument that it had been necessary due to international cooperation.